 - Any student who has been unsuccessful in one Surgical Technician course or Human Anatomy & Physiology I and/or II will be dropped from the program.
 Any student who has been unsuccessful at another college/Surgical Technician program will not be eligible for admission to the Surgical Technician Certificate Program.

-- Proof of current Health Care Provider CPR certification must be on file.
+- Proof of current American Heart Association CPR certification must be on file.

 - Professional liability and accident insurance, available through the college, is required and payable at registration.